ucsb-cs156/w24/lab/team01.md

 * It's also a good idea to try it out.
 Here are three ways:
   - You can check out the branch (`git fetch; git checkout Other-Branch`), then run `mvn spring-boot:run` to test the code.
   - If the PR author left a link to a dev deployment in the PR, you can test it there.
-  - Finally, you can try submitting that branch to Gradescope and see if it passes it's tests
 * When the *team* is satisfied with the code for one of the branches, you can merge that branch into main by clicking the "Merge" button on the PR.

 When a PR is merged: